NeuracoreAI/meta_quest_teleop/README.md

     4. You will be able to see your username on the following screen:
     ![image_2](https://user-images.githubusercontent.com/14967831/106832678-f7702d80-6646-11eb-823e-1001d6bffe01.png)
 2. Enable Meta Quest development mode:
     1. If you belong to RAIL, inform me (Jedrzej Orbik) that you need to join the development organization.
 This is required to activate debugging mode on the device.
-Otherwise create your own organization <https://developer.oculus.com/manage/organizations/create/> and fill in the appropriate informaiton.
+Otherwise create your own organization <https://developer.oculus.com/manage/organizations/create/> and fill in the appropriate information.
     2. Turn on the device you want to use for development.
     3. Open the Meta app on your phone and then go to **Settings**.
     4. Tap the device and then go to **More Settings** > **Developer Mode**.